Open-Technology-Foundation/dejavu.ai/webscrape/README.md

 ## OPTIONS
 *-s*, *--scraper* [profile]
-If `profile` not specified, lists available
+:If `profile` not specified, lists available
 scraper profiles.  `profile` defaults to the generic profile if a pre-defined profile is
 not found.
 The profiles json file can be viewed/edited